DataStax-Examples/google-cloud-functions-nodejs/README.md

 npm install serverless-google-cloudfunctions
 ```
 5. Configure `serverless.yml` with your project-id, credentials file, Contact Points ( public IP of GCP instance ), and Local Data Center ( likely `datacenter1` )

+### Running
-6. From the gcp directory, deploy your function.
+From the project directory, deploy your function.
 This should output the endpoints that you can use to access the database.
 ```
 sls deploy
 ```